GoogleCloudPlatform/flask-talisman/README.rst

         'script-src': 'userscripts.example.com'
     }

-Here, by default, content is only permitted from the document's origin, with the following exceptions:
+In this example content is only permitted from the document's origin with the following exceptions:

 -  Images may loaded from anywhere (note the ``*`` wildcard).